geogardenclub/geogardenclub.github.io/docs/developer-guide/design/activities.md

               Activity.makeBadgeAchieved(badgeInstance: badgeInstance),),
         ...processor.activitiesToSet,];`.
 9. Create the Event. `Event event = Event.from(`.
-10. If updating a planting update all Observations for the planting. `for (final Observation observation in widget.gardens.getObservationsForPlanting(newPlanting)) {`.
+10. If updating a planting, update all Observations for the planting. `for (final Observation observation in widget.gardens.getObservationsForPlanting(newPlanting)) {`.
-11. If updating a planting update the Outcome. `final Outcome? oldOutcome = widget.gardens.getOutcome(`. `Outcome? newOutcome`.
+11. If updating a planting, update the Outcome. `final Outcome? oldOutcome = widget.gardens.getOutcome(`. `Outcome? newOutcome`.
 12. Call the mutateController's mutate method.
      ```
           ref